dehne/TouchSensor/README.md

 ## Introduction

-This is the TouchSensor Arduino library for AVR architecture MPUs.
-It gives Arduino sketches a simple-to-use interface to self-capacitance capacitive touch sensors.
-Because of how things work, you can't use TouchSensor and the Arduino tone() function in the same sketch.
+This is a touch sensor Arduino library for AVR architecture MPUs.
+It gives Arduino sketches a simple-to-use interface to very simple self-capacitance capacitive touch sensors you can make of design into a PCB.
+Because of how the library works, you can't use TouchSensor and the Arduino tone() function in the same sketch.

-To get started you'll need a capacitive touch sensor.
-There are many simple ways to make them.
-For experimenting, you can construct them from small (~225mm**2) areas of copper on some sort of non-conductive substrate and then covered with thin plastic -- think copper tape, perfboard and packing tape.
+For experimenting, you can easily construct touch sensors from small (~225mm**2) areas of conductive material on some sort of non-conductive substrate and then covered with a thin dielectric -- think copper tape, perfboard and packing tape.
 Signal and ground leads are connected to each piece of copper; the signal leads directly and the ground leads through ~2 megohm resistors.
-The other ends of the signal leads are connected pairwise to digital GPIO pins.
-The ground leads all attach to, well, signal ground.
+Connect the other end of each signal lead to its own digital GPIO pin.
+Connect all the ground leads to, well, signal ground.

-More finished sensors can be made from copper pads designed into a PCB with signal and ground traces connected as above.
+You can make more finished sensors from copper pads with signal and ground traces connected as above by designing them into a PCB.
 Like "experimental" sensors, it's important that the copper areas are covered with a thin dielectric of some sort -- maybe solder mask or plastic tape -- so that the copper can't be touched directly.

-[Microchip's Capacitive Touch Sensor Design Guide](https://ww1.microchip.com/downloads/en/AppNotes/Capacitive-Touch-Sensor-Design-Guide-DS00002934-B.pdf) is a good starting point for information on designing and building capacitive touch sensors of various sorts.
+Although this library's method of sensing is different than what's discussed there, [Microchip's Capacitive Touch Sensor Design Guide](https://ww1.microchip.com/downloads/en/AppNotes/Capacitive-Touch-Sensor-Design-Guide-DS00002934-B.pdf) is a good starting point for information on the physical aspects of designing and building capacitive touch sensors of various sorts.

 ## How to use the library